pgRouting/pgrouting/dev/en/_sources/doc/src/developer/sampledata.txt

 .. rubric:: Points of interest

-When points outside of the graph
+- When points outside of the graph.
+- Used with the :ref:`withPoints` functions.

 .. literalinclude:: ../../../tools/testers/sampledata.sql
    :start-after: --POINTS CREATE